 - Familiarity: Consumers can enjoy being remembered and treated personally by an e-commerce platform.

 Accessibility and adoption of AI

-Many phones now come with voice to speech, screen magnifiers, colour-blind modes and more.
-The utilisation of AI has been key to all of this, with AI systems like Alexa, Google Assistant and Siri being familiar voices to most people.
+Many phones now come with a voice to speech, screen magnifiers, color-blind modes, and more.
+The utilization of AI has been key to all of this, with AI systems like Alexa, Google Assistant and Siri being familiar voices to most people.

-There are many different ways accessibility options can be utilised by websites should they decide to, the technology already exists and is widely used.
+There are many different ways websites can utilize accessibility options should they decide to.
+The technology already exists and is widely used.
 It can, however, be difficult to decide which technologies to adopt and why.

-Some of the advantages of increased accessibility and the utilisation of AI include:
+Some of the advantages of increased accessibility and the utilization of AI include:

-Ease of use: Even the average person who is fully capable of using a keyboard will find accessing the internet by voice a convenient experience.
+- Ease of use: Even the average person capable of using a keyboard will find accessing the internet by voice a convenient experience.

-The website landscape is constantly transforming, and the changes that should be adopted are extremely specific to the website’s needs.
+The website landscape is constantly transforming, and the changes that should be adopted are greatly special to the website’s needs.
 The hardest choices to be made are often at the very beginning, navigating which trend would work out the best in the long term for a business.